-On July 2, 2021, we entered into an underwriting agreement (the "Underwriting Agreement") with Laidlaw & Company (UK) Ltd. (the "Underwriter"), relating to an underwritten public offering of 2,500,000 shares (the "Shares") of the Company's common stock.
-All the Shares were sold by the Company.
-The public offering price of the Shares was \$4.00 per share, and the Underwriter agreed to purchase the Shares from us pursuant to the Underwriting Agreement at a price of \$3.68 per share.
-After the underwriting discount and offering expenses, we received net proceeds from the offering of approximately \$9,100.

-Pursuant to the Underwriting Agreement, we also granted the Underwriter an option to purchase up to 375,000 additional shares of Common Stock, or 15% of the number of Shares sold in the offering, at a price of \$3.68 per share, for a period of 30 days from the date of the Underwriting Agreement.
-None were exercised.
+On July 2, 2021, we entered into an underwriting agreement (the "Underwriting Agreement") with Laidlaw & Company (UK) Ltd. (the "Underwriter"), relating to an underwritten public offering of 2,500,000 shares of the Company's common stock, \$0.001 par value per share.
+All of the shares were sold by us.
+The public offering price of the shares was \$4.00 per share, and the Underwriter agreed to purchase the shares from us pursuant to the Underwriting Agreement at a price of \$3.68 per share.
+After the underwriting discount, offering and other related expenses, we received net proceeds from the offering of approximately \$9.0 million.
+Pursuant to the Underwriting Agreement, we also granted the Underwriter an option to purchase up to 375,000 additional shares of common stock, or 15% of the number of Shares sold in the offering, at a price of \$3.68 per share, for a period of 30 days from the date of the Underwriting Agreement, of which none were exercised.

-Pursuant to the Underwriting Agreement, we issued to the Underwriter or its designees warrants to purchase up to an aggregate 125,000 shares of common stock, or 5% of the number of Shares sold in the offering (the "Underwriter Warrants").
-The Underwriter Warrants are exercisable as of the date of issuance and ending July 2, 2026, at a price per share equal to \$4.80 per share (120% of the public offering price per Share) and are exercisable on a "cashless" basis.
-We also agreed to reimburse the Underwriter for certain of their out-of-pocket expenses incurred in connection with the offering, including, among other things, the reasonable fees and expenses of counsel, which fees and expenses may not exceed \$100.
+Pursuant to the Underwriting Agreement, we issued to the Underwriter or its designees warrants to purchase up to an aggregate 125,000 shares of common stock, or 5% of the number of shares sold in the offering (the "Underwriter Warrants").
+The Underwriter Warrants are exercisable following the date of issuance, July 7, 2021 and ending five years from the date of the execution of the Underwriting Agreement, July 2, 2026, at a price per share equal to \$4.80 per share (120% of the public offering price per share) and are exercisable on a "cashless" basis.

-The Shares were sold and issued pursuant to the Company's shelf registration statement on Form S-3 (Registration Statement No. 333-251859) previously filed with the Securities and Exchange Commission and declared effective by the Securities and Exchange Commission on January 12, 2021.
-A preliminary prospectus supplement and prospectus supplement and the accompanying prospectus relating to the offering have been filed with the Securities and Exchange Commission.
+The shares were sold and issued pursuant to our shelf registration statement on Form S-3 (Registration Statement No. 333-251859) previously filed with the Securities and Exchange Commission and declared effective by the Securities and Exchange Commission on January 12, 2021.
+A preliminary prospectus supplement and prospectus supplement and the accompanying prospectus relating to the offering were filed with the Securities and Exchange Commission.
 The offering closed on July 7, 2021.